MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 ======================================

 DOMINO identifies Active Modules (AM) through a Protein-Protein Interaction (PPI) network.
-After that, we perform an overlap analysis between each AM identified and Rare Diseases pathways from WP.
+After that, we perform an overlap analysis between each AM identified and rare disease pathways from WP.
 For more detail, see :doc:`../approaches/methods_AMI` section.

 Running active modules identification with data extracted automatically from databases